Aliases for CCND1 Gene

 GeneCards Summary for CCND1 Gene

 CCND1 (Cyclin D1) is a Protein Coding gene.
-Diseases associated with CCND1 include multiple myeloma and von hippel-lindau syndrome.
-Among its related pathways are Endometrial cancer and AGE-RAGE signaling pathway in diabetic complications.
+Diseases associated with CCND1 include Multiple Myeloma and Von Hippel-Lindau Syndrome.
+Among its related pathways are Glioma and HTLV-I infection.
 GO annotations related to this gene include protein kinase activity and enzyme binding.
 An important paralog of this gene is CCND2.

 UniProtKB/Swiss-Prot for CCND1 Gene